 This cliff is the host of several great routes, containing anything from slabs to corners to roofs.
 Almost all of the climbs are bolted, even some cracks (yikes, when did this become acceptable at index???)

 Take the trail from the country up some steep switchbacks past the boards on the trail, and a giant boulder.
 Take a left at an obvious fork(upper wall trail goes right), then two more lefts at subsequent forks.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Blues Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Blues Cliff:

 Featured Route For The Blues Cliff

 Twelve Gauge IQ 5.12b 7b 26 VIII+ 26 E5 6b Washington

 Starts with a prominent right-tending flake and knobs.
 A steep beginning is followed by lower angled climbing into a corner.
 Climb the discontinuous bolted finger crack in the corner up to the large, blocky roof.
 Turn the roof via a boulder problem and continue up on steep jugs to the anchor.
 The route gets a .12b/c in books but is less difficult than others of the grade at Index simply because it's more straightforward.
 The corner and possibly the whole climb could potentially be led with gear...[more]
 Browse More Classics in Washington

 There are a couple climbs in this area that have sections of sport-bolted cracks (Twelve Gauge IQ has a bit as well).
 Luckily this seems to be the exception rather than the rule, even at the predominantly bolted Blues Cliff.